borntofrappe/game-development/04 Super Mario Bros/Prep/Level 2/README.md

-Add variety in the form of chasm.
+# Level 2

 ## Skip

 The idea is to populate an entire column with the tile representing the sky — an empty tile.
-The lecturer introduces a `goto` statement, but in the version of this update, such a construct is necessary.
+The lecturer introduces a `goto` statement, but I implemented the feature with a different solution.

 In the lecturer's version:

 - populate the table with sky tiles only

 - loop through the table column by column

-- depending on the value of certain flags, add bricks, or skip columns altogether.
+- depending on the value of a few flags add bricks at a precise `y` coordinate or skip columns altogether

-In this version however:
+Here instead:

 - loop through the table column by column

-- set a height for the sky tiles

-- change the height depending on the value of the flags
+- set a height for the sky tiles, changing the value depending on the value of a few flags

+- populate the column with the necessary sky and ground ids